ShellAndPython/Python/Readme.md

-# Scripts in python, not professional.
+# Softwares and Scripting.

-With you like, lets try improve the everthing here!
+Small scripts and programs in Python, I'm not learning anything professional.
+Feel free to help with constructive criticism.